Passive Income in Crypto: A Guide to Staking, Lending, and Yield Farming

 Earn interest: As borrowers use your crypto, you earn interest payments, which are typically paid out daily, weekly, or monthly.

-Determination: Interest rates are influenced by factors such as the demand for loans, the supply of available assets, and the platform's policies.
+Determination: Interest rates are influenced by factors such as loan demand, the supply of available assets, and the platform's policies.

-Variability: Rates can fluctuate based on market conditions and the specific cryptocurrency being lent.
+Variability: Rates can fluctuate based on market conditions and the specific cryptocurrency lent.

 Aave: A decentralized platform that uses smart contracts to facilitate lending and borrowing.
 Users can earn interest by depositing assets into liquidity pools.
 Features include flash loans and a variety of supported assets.